jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Operation-Guide/Backup/Backup-Download/MariaDB-Backup-Download.md

 # Backup Download
-You can download the backup data of JCS for Percona instance service from the addresses of the intranet and internet provided by JD Cloud.
+You can download the backup data of JCS for MariaDB instance service from the addresses of the intranet and internet provided by JD Cloud.

 ## Precautions
 * The addresses of the intranet and internet have a valid period.
 If the expiration date is exceeded, the addresses will be invalid.
 Users can click the download button to generate the download pop-up box to get the new downloading address.